 One of my top priorities in Congress is to make sure we change our laws to advance justice and equity for women.
 I have worked consistently to improve the health, safety, and economic empowerment of women and their families.

 The health and safety of women and girls will always be a priority for me.
-That is why one of the legislative achievements of which I am most proud is the Education and Awareness Requires Learning Young (EARLY) Act.
+That is why one of the legislative achievements of which I am proudest is the Education and Awareness Requires Learning Young (EARLY) Act.

 After being diagnosed with breast cancer at age 41, I wanted to ensure that all young women would have the knowledge, resources and support necessary to make informed decisions about their own breast health.
 Under the EARLY Act, the Centers for Disease Control and Prevention is implementing a national education campaign about the threat that breast cancer poses to young women of all ethnic and cultural backgrounds.
 The EARLY Act was enacted into law in 2010 as part of the Affordable Care Act and recently reauthorized in 2014.

 The EARLY Act was just one of many Affordable Care Act provisions which promote the health of women and their families.
 The ACA makes it possible for women to get preventive care services such as mammograms, new baby care and well-child visits, with no out-of-pocket costs.
 It also protects women against being charged a higher premium just for being a woman.

 When it comes to weighing personal medical decisions, I trust women to make their own decisions about what is best for their bodies and their families.
 To that end, I will continue to be a staunch advocate for a woman’s right to access all legal, safe resources for planning her family.

 The Supreme Court has upheld legal assertions that decisions regarding a woman’s body should be kept between her and her doctor.
 I will always defend this right, including access to abortion services, for women here at home and around the world as a principle tenet of women’s comprehensive health.